 Advent of Code 2016 - Day 10 - Balance Bots

-Upon entry into the factory we notice that each bot only proceeds when it has two microchips, and once it does, it gives each one to a different bot or puts it in a marked output bin.
+Upon entry into the factory, we notice that each bot only proceeds when it has two microchips.
+Once it does, it gives each one to a different bot or puts it in a marked output bin.
 Sometimes, bots take microchips from input bins, too.

 Part 1

-We are supplied the bot instructions as our input, and are required to work out what numbered bot is responsible for comparing value-61 microchips with value-17 microchips?
-To begin we will provide the functionality to parse the input (value) and bot/output allocation instructions.
+We are supplied with the bot instructions as our input and are required to determine which numbered bot is responsible for comparing value-61 microchips with value-17 microchips.
+To begin, we will provide the functionality to parse the input (value) and bot/output allocation instructions.

 def parse_values(instructions):